 - Start with a running EC2 instance and a special storage volume for MySQL database attached to it

-- Configure Instance for automated backup with CPM
+- Configure Instance for automated backup with N2WS

 - Write a script that verifies the backup data using MySQLCheck function